Trevor Rosenthal: 2014

 Despite a rocky start to the season, Rosenthal settled into the closer role well.
-As of September 7, he led the MLB with 43 saves.
 He stayed in the closer role despite the return of former closer Jason Motte and a brief ninth-inning experiment with Pat Neshek.
 Rosenthal finished second in the NL with 45 saves.
 He exhibited unusual control problems, walking 42 batters in 70 1/3 IP, more than double the walks in 2013.
 In spite of the increase in walks, he allowed a 3.20 ERA and struck out 87 batters, an average of 11.1 per nine innings.

 2015

 From May 5 to July 3, 2015, Rosenthal threw 23 2/3 IP scoreless innings.
-The streak ended against the San Diego Padres when Jedd Gyorko singled home the go-ahead run in the ninth.
+The streak ended against the San Diego Padres when Jedd Gyorko singled home a go-ahead run in the ninth.
 At the time, it was the longest of the season among relief pitchers in the National League.
 With a 0.70 ERA in 37 appearances and 24 of 25 saves converted through July 6, he was selected by fellow players to his first MLB All-Star Game at Great American Ball Park in Cincinnati.
 He received more votes than any other NL reliever.

 In August 2015, Baseball America published that National League managers and coaches rated Rosenthal the third-best reliever in the league.
 After saving his 40th game against the Arizona Diamondbacks on August 26, Rosenthal became the third-youngest MLB pitcher to record back-to-back 40-save seasons, and just the second Cardinals pitcher to do so.
 The first Cardinals pitcher to achieve this feat was Lee Smith, who registered 40 or more saves each season from 1991–93.
 He became the seventh reliever overall to post back-to-back seasons of 45 or more saves.
 In a September 28 contest against the Pirates, Rosenthal gained his 48th save, breaking the franchise single-season record, which Smith and Jason Isringhausen shared entering the season.
 He finished the regular season with the same save total, a 2.10 ERA, the fourth-highest pitch total among NL relievers, and an average fastball velocity of 97.6 mph.
 Rosenthal was a co-winner of the 2015 J. G. Taylor Spink St. Louis Baseball Man of the Year Award.